What Does a Depressed Face Look Like?

 Depression occurs more often in women than in men, or at least it is diagnosed more often.
 According to the Centers for Disease Control, in 2019, 21.8% of women experienced symptoms of depression, while only 15% of men experienced symptoms.

-In women, depression often appears in the form of sadness, worthlessness and guilt.
+In women, depression often appears in the form of sadness, for example, exhibiting a depressed face that doesn’t align with their typical appearance, or feelings of worthlessness and guilt.
 But in men, it may manifest as irritability and anger.
 In addition, men may act out with recklessness and be more inclined to abuse alcohol and drugs.
 Because they are not “sad,” men may not realize they could be depressed.
 Because they don’t seek help, they often go undiagnosed.

 Children and adolescents also tend to manifest depression with irritability and anger.
 Some depressed children may even be diagnosed with Oppositional Defiant Disorder, which is what it sounds like.
 “Contrary” behaviors often get depressed children labeled as troublemakers.
 They are then disciplined when they actually need to be evaluated and treated for depression.